gilgoldzweig/SampleTest/README.md

 ### Favorites

-In addition to the pure data of the restaurant's list, we want you to persist the restaurant's favorite state.
+In addition to loading the pure data of the restaurant's list, we want you to persist the restaurant's favorite state.
 (The data is purely local and is not a part of the network request)

 The state should be set based on a toggle/image/button in the UI.
 Similar to liking a post on social netowrk.